Super Therm White Paper

 As installed, at the time of this testing, the Super Therm® Roof Coating System proved to be an effective Energy Conservation Measure (ECM) that produced a reasonable simple pay back of approximately 2.2 years on this particular project.
 This would indicate that it’s application could be fundable with Federal and / or State of Florida Energy Grant Dollars where applicable.

-On behalf of the United States Department of Energy, The State of Florida Energy Office and the United States Environmental Protection Agency, let me thank you for your efforts in developing an affordable product that obviously can be instrumental in Conserving Energy.
+On behalf of the The State of Florida Energy Office and the United States Environmental Protection Agency, let me thank you for your efforts in developing an affordable product that obviously can be instrumental in Conserving Energy.
 We hope you will continue to consider Florida as a valuable market for your products.
 See the full report PDF.

 Denver